robert/robert.github.com/_posts/2020-04-27-how-does-a-tcp-reset-attack-work.md

 Sidenote - the TCP protocol also allows for *selective ACKs*, which are sent when a receiver has received some, but not all, segments in a range.
 For example "I've received bytes 1000-3000 and 4000-5000, but not 3001-3999".
 For simplicity, we will ignore selective ACKs in our discussion of TCP reset attacks.

-If a sender sends data but does not receive an `ACK` for it within a certain time window, then the sender assumes that the data was lost and re-sends it, tagged with the same sequence numbers.
+If a sender sends data but does not receive an `ACK` for it within a certain time interval, then the sender assumes that the data was lost and re-sends it, tagged with the same sequence numbers.
 This means that if the receiver receives the same bytes twice, it can trivially use sequence numbers to de-duplicate them without corrupting the stream.
 A receiver might receive duplicate data because an original segment arrived late, after it had been re-sent; or because an original segment arrived successfully but the corresponding `ACK` was lost on its way back to the sender.

 <img src="/images/tcp-double-ack.jpg" />